 - Wait until finished and you’ll get the PING result

-1. First, open the Start Menu and type “CMD” or “Command Prompt” then open that program.
+1. First, open the Start Menu and type “CMD” or “Command Prompt” then launch that program.

 4. When done, it will show the result of PING time, from minimum, maximum, and average in milliseconds.
 The shorter time, the better internet stability and vice versa.

-For people who are just reenacting social media, reading Wikipedia, or looking for some cute cat pictures, PING speed may not mandatory.
+For people who are just enjoying social media, reading Wikipedia, or looking for some cute cat pictures, PING speed may not mandatory.
 But for an online gaming application, PING can’t be compromised.

-Unstable connection incurs laggy, pending message, and even some game components failed to load.
-Make sure your internet connection and stability sufficient for gaming purpose.
+Unstable connection incurs laggy, delayed chat, and even some game components failed to load.
+Make sure your internet connection and stability is sufficient for gaming purpose.

 What makes PING slow?

-The main reason for slow PING is caused by the internet provider.
-They probably experience high traffic or perhaps your location is too far from the server and the data need to travel longer, thus causes a delay.
+The main reason for slow PING is mostly caused by the internet provider.
+They probably experience high traffic or perhaps your location is too far from the server and the data need to travel longer, thus causing a delay.

 How to speed up PING?